Learn About College Scholarships for African American Students

 Thurgood Marshall Scholarship Fund

-Additional College Financial Aid, Assistance, and Coaching for students
+Additional College Financial Aid, Assistance, and Coaching for African American Students

 @thescholarbudget

-This account not only posts scholarships, but also information about applying for scholarships as well as financial advice.
+This account posts scholarships, information about applying for scholarships, and financial advice.

 @federalstudentaid